AgustinBadi/GCscript-Cardano-Swap/SPEC.md

 **Open Swap** (owner only)
 - Mint 3 beacons via `CreateOrCloseSwaps` redeemer
 - Output: swap UTxO at personal DApp address with beacons + offered asset + datum
-- Staking credential must approve
+- Output address must include a staking credential (enforced by the beacon minting policy; no signing check)

 **Execute Swap** (permissionless)
 - Redeemer: `Swap`
 - Taker deposits ask asset, takes offer asset
 - Swap UTxO stays alive (partial fills allowed)
 - Price constraint must hold: `offer_taken × price_num ≤ ask_given × price_den`
-- `invalid-hereafter` must be set (for expiration validation)
+- `invalid-hereafter` must be set only if the swap datum has an `expiration`; not required otherwise
 - No approval required
 - **`prev_input` handling** *(non-obvious)*: the output datum must include the `prev_input` field set to the `TxOutRef` (tx hash + output index) of the consumed swap input.
 The validator checks this explicitly.
 In GCscript, the consumed UTxO's reference must be read from the input and written into the output datum — it cannot be omitted or left as `None`.